nakshatra-droid/job_platform_docs/docs/technical_stack.md

 # Technical Stack

-This section describes the **technical foundation** of the **Job Platform** project — covering all technologies, tools, and services used across the frontend, backend, and deployment layers.
+This section describes the **technical foundation** of the **Joblelo Platform** project — covering all technologies, tools, and services used across the frontend, backend, and deployment layers.

 The stack has been carefully selected to ensure **scalability**, **security**, **maintainability**, and **performance** for a real-world, production-ready system.